tochsner/phylodata/website/src/lib/docs/java_metadata.md

 # Accessing metadata

-This page explains you everything there is to know about accessing metadata from PhyloData.
+This page explains everything there is to know about accessing metadata from PhyloData.

 ## What is metadata?

 Every experiment has a bunch of metadata associated with it.
 You can explore almost everything about an experiment by looking at its page on this website.
 However, you can also access the metadata using the PhyloData Java library.

-Every `loadExperiment` methods return a `PaperWithExperiment` object.
+Every `loadExperiment` method returns a `PaperWithExperiment` object.
 It has the following structure:

 ```java
 public class PaperWithExperiment {